happyuc-project/web3j/docs/source/transactions.rst

   the smart contract address

 *value*
-  the amount of Ether you wish to deposit in the smart contract (if the smart contract accepts ether)
+  the amount of Huc you wish to deposit in the smart contract (if the smart contract accepts huc)

 *data*
   the encoded function selector and parameter arguments

-web3j takes care of the function encoding for you, for further details on the implementation refer to the :doc:`abi` section.
+webuj takes care of the function encoding for you, for further details on the implementation refer to the :doc:`abi` section.

 ::